Dorian Singer

-Dorian Singer is an American football wide receiver for the USC Trojans.
-He previously played for the Arizona Wildcats.
+Dorian Singer (born October 16, 2002) is an American professional football wide receiver.
+He played college football for the Arizona Wildcats, USC Trojans and Utah Utes.

-High school career
+Early life

-Singer attended Tartan Senior High School in Oakdale, Minnesota before transferring to Pinnacle High School in Phoenix, Arizona for his senior year.
+Singer attended Tartan Senior High School in Oakdale, Minnesota, before transferring to Pinnacle High School in Phoenix, Arizona, for his senior year.
 As a senior, he had 37 receptions for 889 yards and 14 touchdowns.
 He committed to the University of Arizona to play college football.

 College career

-As a true freshman at Arizona in 2020, Singer played in five games and had 18 receptions for 301 yards.
+As a true freshman at Arizona in 2021, Singer played in five games and had 18 receptions for 301 yards.
 As a sophomore in 2022, he started 11 of 12 games and had 66 receptions for a Pac-12 leading 1,105 yards and six touchdowns.
 After the season, he entered the transfer portal and later announced he was transferring to the University of Southern California (USC).

+On January 3, 2024, Singer announced that he would be entering the transfer portal for the second time.
+On January 15, he announced that he would transfer to Utah.

+Professional career

+On April 30, 2025, Singer signed as an undrafted free agent with the Jacksonville Jaguars.
+He was waived on August 26 as part of final roster cuts.
+Singer was re-signed to the practice squad on August 27.
+He was released from the practice squad on August 29.